flarum/docs/guide/admin/usergroups.md

 #### Color

-Choosing a Color can be done by obtaining the HTML Colour Code of your desired colour, there are plenty of websites you can view which a quick Google search would give you.
-Enter the colour code you wish to use (starts with a **#**).
+Choosing a Color can be done by obtaining the HTML Color Code of your desired color, there are plenty of websites you can view which a quick Google search would give you.
+Enter the color code you wish to use (starts with a **#**).

 #### Icon